Teledermatology Software: Choosing Telehealth for Dermatology

 Patients use the Miiskin app to enter their details, take high-quality skin photos of their skin condition, and agree to share this information with their clinic to request a virtual consultation.

-Whenever they have the time, providers can log in to the Miiskin PRO web portal, review their patients’ requests, and deliver virtual asynchronous care.
+Whenever they have the time, providers can log in to the Miiskin web portal, review their patients’ requests, and deliver virtual asynchronous care.
 These consultations take much less time, enabling dermatologists to review up to 20 patient cases per hour.